chiayolin/dotfiles/README.md

 This diectory is consisted of subdirectories containing installation scripts for each supported operating system.
 The defined packages under `packages/` can be installed by running `strap.sh install-pkg`.
-However, this feature is still under development, so only macOS is currently supported.
+However, _this feature is still under development_, so only macOS is currently supported.

 Each subdirectory of `packages/` is named using the name of a specific package and contains a couple of files, that among them are, a file with `.info` as its file